• Wed. Oct 8th, 2025

 A SYMBOL OF FORTIFIED FRONTIERS & IMPERIAL POWER

-The tower’s appearance and circular plan is an unmistakable reference to an important element of 19th-century British defensive architecture, known as the ‘Martello Tower’.
-After its construction, the architect stated that the tower, that dominates the building, no longer had any defensive significance by 1940, but he wanted to build a symbol of fortified frontiers and Imperial British Power.
-Ironically, it remains a rather strange symbol for an independent Cyprus.
+The general appearance and circular plan of each tower is an unmistakable reference to an important element of 19th-century British defensive architecture.
+Each imposing tower was designed to symbolise the strength of the British Empire.
+They were also used as a stark reminder of Britain’s willingness to defend its borders across its empire.
+The architect, at the time, stated that although the Larnaca tower no longer had any defensive significance by 1940, he still wanted to build a symbol of fortified frontiers and Imperial British Power.
+Ironically, the tower played a significant role during the island’s struggle for independence against the British, which began 15 years after it was built.
+Today, it remains a rather strange symbol of independence for the island.

 THE MARTELLO TOWERS